 Explore the world of the small but powerful Intel Edison board!

 Already heard of the Intel Edison board?
-This new platform is a full-fledged computer no bigger than an SD card!
+This new platform is a full-fledged computer no bigger than an SD card !
 It therefore offers great potential for all your wearable creations (e-textiles) and your projects involving the Internet of Things (IoT)!

-Extremely powerful and ultra-compact, it includes a WiFi module and a Bluetooth module as well as a 70-pin connector.
+Extremely powerful and ultra-compact, it includes a

 The Intel Edison board is an ultra-comprehensive and powerful mini IT platform that will allow you to work on all your IoT inventions even more effectively than on an Arduino or Raspberry Pi platform.